VitalyOstanin/infostream/docs/en/README.md

 - Key benefits: change history, collaboration, backup, branching for experiments, and a standardized team workflow — Git is the lingua franca of IT.

 At minimum for everyone: clone/commit/branch, open PR/MR, resolve conflicts; keep personal knowledge and configs in repositories.

+## Gratitude
+  This project was initiated at the prompting of Ms. Alla.
+The Uzbek localization is made in honor of Mr. Davlatbek.